 - 3.1.
 The Trust is committed to the highest standards of openness, honesty and accountability and expects anyone who has any serious concerns about any aspect of the Trust's work to come forward and voice those concerns.
-These could be in relation to an aspect of service provision or the conduct of employees, governors, trustees or others acting on behalf of the Trust.
+These could be in relation to an aspect of service provision or the conduct of employees, Governors, Trustees or others acting on behalf of the Trust.
 Wherever possible, employees are encouraged to use relevant Trust procedures to report issues in an open and transparent way, although it is recognised that some cases will have to proceed on a confidential basis. - 3.2.
 It is not designed to question authorised financial or business decisions taken by the Trust or any matters which fall within or have already been addressed by resolution, complaint, disciplinary or other procedures. - 3.3.
-Anyone who makes a disclosure under this Code must reasonably believe that: - They are acting in the public interest.
-This may be defined as referring to the welfare and general well-being of the general public and society. - The disclosure tends to show past, present or likely future wrongdoing falling into one or more of the following categories:
+Anyone who makes a disclosure under this Code must reasonably believe that: - They are acting in the public interest. - The disclosure tends to show past, present or likely future wrongdoing falling into one or more of the following categories:

 - Criminal offences

 - Failure to comply with an obligation set out in law

 - Miscarriages of justice

 - Endangering of someone's health and safety

 - Damage to the environment

-- Covering up wrongdoing of any of the above.
+- Covering up wrongdoing of any of the above

+- Sexual Harassment.